-There currently are three internship opportunities within Enforcement.
-The interns support and assist the staff in monitoring, investigating and processing violations of NCAA legislation.
+Th enforcement interns support and assist the staff in monitoring, investigating and processing violations of NCAA legislation.
 This includes reviewing and processing self-reported Level III violations as well as providing case support to investigators on Level I and Level II cases.

-–Paul Kilgas, 2014-15 Enforcement intern
+–Paul Kilgas, 2014-15 enforcement intern

 “As a person that reads sports news, being a part of the types of cases I’ve read about in the news for years is both a great challenge and professional thrill.
 Working on the major infractions cases is also a chance to see and learn from the most experienced investigators at the NCAA.
 The major infractions cases can be extremely complex and may involve senior athletics department officials, head coaches and prominent student-athletes.
-We learn by working with the Enforcement staff to process the major infractions cases in a way that is both expedient and fair.”
+We learn by working with the enforcement staff to process the major infractions cases in a way that is both expedient and fair.”

-– Malcolm Grace, 2014-15 Enforcement intern
+– Malcolm Grace, 2014-15 enforcement intern

 Former Postgraduate Interns

-Heather Lyke Catalano (Eastern Michigan, Vice President/Director of Athletics)
+Heather Lyke Catalano (Eastern Michigan) vice president/director of athletics)